 Retaliation is prohibited by the Kennesaw State University as well as by various federal and state laws.
 Retaliation means any form of intimidation, reprisal or harassment against an individual because that individual:

-- In good faith, reports what she or he believed to be discrimination or harassment based on a protected category (race, color, sex (including sexual harassment and pregnancy), sexual orientation, gender identity, gender expression, ethnicity or national origin, religion, age, genetic information, disability, or veteran status),
+- In good faith, reports what she or he believed to be discrimination or harassment based on a protected category (race, color, sex (including sexual harassment and pregnancy), sexual orientation, gender identity, gender expression, ethnicity or national origin, religion, age, genetic information, disability, veteran or military status),

 - Participated or cooperated in an Office of Institutional Equity investigation, or

 - Was otherwise associated with an Office of Institutional Equity investigation.

 University community members found to have engaged in retaliation in violation of the Non-Discrimination Policy will be subject to disciplinary action.